 - Get two things, (edible or non-edible), which are related to each other.
 For instance, you can take a strawberry and a cake for the purpose.

-- Supply yourself with a paper and a pen.
+- Fetch a paper and a pen.

 - Write down the relation between the two things, after describing each of them separately.